rossberg/camp/README.txt

 * The Playlist opens below the control pane.

-* The Library opens to the left or the right, depending on screen space.
+* The Library opens to the right or the left, depending on screen space.

 * When the Library is open already, you can Shift-click on the Library toggle button to manually switch sides.